poorlyordered/nfsbig5/memory-bank/progress.md

 - **MongoDB Atlas is successfully integrated and verified.**
 - **Initial Netlify Edge Function file and configuration created.**
 - **`.env.local` has been removed from Git history using `git-filter-repo` to prevent exposure of sensitive information.**
+- **Netlify deployment is now successfully building and serving the Next.js application.**

 ## Known Issues
 - No major issues identified at this stage; documentation will be updated as the project evolves